rocky/python-spark/NEW-FEATURES.rst

 =======================================

-More recently, I the ability to callback before each reduction so additional checks can be peformed before a reduction.
+More recently, I the ability to callback before each reduction so additional checks can be performed before a reduction.
 In an ambiguous grammar useful as it helps distinguish which rule should be used among many.